ufjschool/ob-s14/drafts/second/HauntedStory.md

 I follow the sound of coughing to a break room with vending machines.
 At the other end of the room sits a man working on a laptop.
 I decide to approach him and tell him about my mission.
 He says I’m the only other person he’s seen in the last few hours.

 I ask him when UFPD locks the doors, and he says that they usually come at 11 p.m.
-He says he studies here often, and that he’s sometimes managed to stay until 1 a.m. without a problem.
+He says he studies here often and that he’s sometimes managed to stay until 1 a.m. without a problem.

 The prospect of an overnight stay is enticing, but Norman Hall is wearing on me.
 Every minute staying by that water fountain gets harder and harder.
 Walking the halls is unsettling.
 The stairs feel claustrophobic.
 I decide not to stay any longer than I originally planned.